akroms/pomodoro-timer/README.md

 </div>

 In this project used:
+Pure
-HTML/CSS and
+HTML/CSS/SASS and
 Vanilla JavaScript
-None of frameworks used in this little project like React or Vue
+None of frameworks used in this project like React or Vue

 <!-- For logo